KPI Tree

 Team or Enterprise plans.
 The Semantic Layer API is not available on Developer plans.
 If you run dbt Core without dbt Cloud, use the dbt Core integration instead.

 "Semantic Layer Only" and "Metadata Only".
-These are read-only.
-KPI Tree never writes to your dbt project.
+Both are read-only.
+KPI Tree never writes to your dbt project, models, or deployment configuration.

 Yes.
-Link a warehouse connection and KPI Tree queries the warehouse directly.
+Link a warehouse connection and KPI Tree queries the warehouse directly against Snowflake, BigQuery, Databricks, Redshift, or PostgreSQL.
 Metric definitions still come from the semantic layer on every sync, so governance is unchanged.
-This is useful for large catalogues or teams that want analytics to run on their own infrastructure.
+This is useful for large catalogues or teams that want the data path to run on their own infrastructure.

 Trigger a manual sync at any time from the connection settings page.
-Each sync compares against your existing catalogue and reports what was created, updated, or deleted.
-Existing tree structures and ownership are preserved.
+Each sync runs as a background job that queries the Semantic Layer API for your full metric catalogue, then compares the result against your existing catalogue and reports what was created, updated, or deleted.
+Because it runs as a job rather than one blocking request, large catalogues complete reliably.
+Existing tree structures and ownership are preserved on every re-sync.

-When enabled, KPI Tree reads each metric's dimensions from the semantic layer, queries their distinct values, and generates a child metric for each one.
-"Revenue" with a Region dimension becomes "Revenue (Region: EMEA)", "Revenue (Region: APAC)", and so on.
-High-cardinality dimensions are skipped automatically.
+When enabled, KPI Tree reads each metric's dimensions from the semantic layer, queries their distinct values, and creates a child metric for each one.
+A "Signups" metric with a Plan dimension gains "Signups (Plan: Free)", "Signups (Plan: Pro)", and so on, each labelled by its dimension value with its own ownership and tracking.
+Dimensions with too many distinct values are left out automatically.

 No. KPI Tree is a read-only consumer.
 It never writes to your project, models, or deployment configuration.